Dzhake/Braid/Hotkeys.md

 `PrintScreen` - Take a screenshot and save it in the Braid folder.
 You must have write permission to the Braid folder for this to work.
 (Based on READ_ME.txt from JB, didn't manage to get it working)

 # Require editor
 Hotkeys listed here require `-editor` argument.
-See [Enabling Editor](EnablingEditor.md) for more info.
+See [LaunchArguments](LaunchArguments.md) for more info.

 `F9` - Toggle particle's generation seed (Probably?).